What does the acronym ‘LGBT’ stand for?

 LGBT people are more likely to use alcohol, tobacco, and other drugs than the general population, are less likely to abstain, report higher rates of substance abuse problems, and are more likely to continue heavy drinking into later life.

 Reliance on bars for socialisation, stress caused by discrimination, and targeted advertising by tobacco and alcohol businesses in gay and lesbian publications are all believed to contribute to increased pressures on LGBT individuals to engage in substance abuse.
 In addition, internalised homophobia is a form of self-limiting, self-loathing— a critical concept to understand in developing substance abuse services for this population.

 Which risk factors could contribute to substance abuse?

 - Sense of self as worthless or inadequate.

 - Lack of connectedness to supportive adults and peers.

 - Lack of alternative ways to view ” differentness.”

 - Lack of access to role models.

-- Lack of opportunities to socialize with other gays/lesbians except bars.
+- Lack of opportunities to socialise with other gays/lesbians except for bars.

 - The risk of contracting HIV.